Epistemic agency online

 Critical thinking for online environments

 In this project, I am looking at the material, technological, and social conditions for critical thinking.
 I am researching, among other things, collective thinking, affordances for thinking – such as digital devices and online technologies, the role of emotions in thinking, and hindrances from thinking.
 The overall aim of this project is to find ways of conceptualising the critical engagement with information online such as to empower regular users to tackle misinformation on online platforms, especially on Social Networking Sites.

 Ethics education is a structural part of the courses of the 4 TUs and is largely based on “case-based exercises” (ethical considerations from different perspectives on applications of technologies).
 The aim of the project is to publish about 60 ethical case-based exercises in a clear, structured and open way for reuse in all courses of the institutions involved.
-The publication will be initially online, on an open-source repository.
+The publication of the cases is online, through the open-source repository edusources.

 Cases collected thus far can be found here